Theo-Steiner/talk-svebcomponents/slides.md

 - custom element `<svelte:options>`
   - `props`
+    - `type` (convert from string)
+    - `attribute` (kebabize prop names)
+    - `reflect` (reflect prop values back)
   - other settings
-    - `shadow`
+    - `shadow` (disable shadow DOM)
     - `tag` (automatic `customElements.define`)
-    - `extends`
+    - `extends` (modify base class)
 - `$host()` rune

 </v-clicks>

 <!--
-So, we're not adding the numbers, but seem to be concatenating them instead.
+So, instead of adding the numbers, we seem to be concatenating them instead.
-This is because we pass the `increments` prop via an attribute to the custom element.
+This is because we pass the `increments` prop via an attribute to our custom element & attributes are always strings.
-Svelte has no way of knowing which types we want our props to be, so we have to give it a hint.
+Svelte has no way of knowing which types we want our props to be in, so to convert it to the right type we have to give it a hint.
 [click] We can do this by using the `customElement` attribute of the `svelte:options` element.
 Here we can pass a configuration object, that has a 'props' property, that allows us to specify what type conversion we want to run for each prop.
+Now values passed to our component via the increments attribute will be converted to numbers and everything should work as expected.
+While we're at it, let's also add a `startingValue` to our counter.
-While props are camelCased in svelte, HTML attributes are case insensitive and therefore usually written in kebab-case.
+[click] While props are camelCased in svelte, HTML attributes are case insensitive and therefore usually written in kebab-case.
-The `props` setting allows us to accomodate for this by via the `attribute` property.
+The `props` setting allows us to accomodate for this via the `attribute` property.
-As well as allowing us to reflect the prop's value back to the element's attributes.
+We can also automatically reflect prop values back to the custom element's attributes in the dom.
+To enable this, we have to set `reflect` to true.
 [click] There is a whole range of other settings we can pass here, but I don't find myself using them very often.
 The `tag` property allows us to skip manually defining the custom element, with the compiler taking care of it for us.
 However, since registering the same custom element multiple times will throw an error, I prefer doing this manually checking for existing registrations beforehand.